ux-fran/turbine-factory-urban-decay-repository/README.md

 ## 🌐 Explore More

 Looking for a full overview of all my Blender projects?
-Head over to the **[Blender-Projects-Repo Wiki](https://github.com/ux-fran/blender-projects-main-hub-repo/wiki)**—the central hub where I showcase all my projects and share insights about my Blender journey. 🛠️✨
+Head over to the **[Blender Projects Main Hub](https://github.com/ux-fran/blender-projects-main-hub-repo)**—the central hub where I showcase all my projects and share insights about my Blender journey. 🛠️✨

 ---